ilg-physics-ucsb/physics4l-manual/lab1-magnetic force/lab1.md

-In this exercise we will construct this direct current (DC) motor using a battery as our voltage source and our neodynium magnet as the conductor and perpendicular field source.
+In this exercise we will construct this direct current (DC) motor using a battery as our voltage source and our neodymium magnet as the conductor and perpendicular field source.
 The magnet will be interfaced with the battery using a screw, whose sharp point has minimal friction and allows for free rotation.
 When wire leads are used to close the circuit, the current running from the magnet's outer surface to the screw at its center, in conjunction with the magnetic field, will result on a force on the moving *electrons* inside the magnet, causing it to rotate rapidly!

 :::Question
 ![](imgs/Currentdisk.png)